mushroom4code/akimbo_dev/wp-content/plugins/shortpixel-image-optimiser/readme.txt

 == Frequently Asked Questions ==

-= How does ShortPixel compare to other image optimisation plugins (e.g Smush, Imagify, TinyPNG, Kraken, EWWW)?  =
+= How does ShortPixel compare to other image optimisation plugins (e.g Smush, Imagify, TinyPNG, Kraken, EWWW, Optimole)?  =
-	ShortPixel has better compression rates, more features, supports backups and has very affordable one-time plans.
+	ShortPixel consistently has better compression rates along with more features, backup support and has very affordable one-time or monthly plans.
-	If you are serious about making an informed decision please take 10 minutes and read this <a href="https://blog.shortpixel.com/wp-image-optimization-wordpress-plugins/">article</a>.
+	Here are a couple of independent reviews:
+	AuthorityHacker - "ShortPixel is our tool of choice, simply because it’s pretty much automated – we just let it do its thing." (<a href="https://www.authorityhacker.com/best-wordpress-image-optimizer/" target="_blank">read full review</a>)
+	WP Modula - "One of the reasons I’m personally a huge fan of ShortPixel is the built-in support for next-gen image formats like WebP." (<a href="https://wp-modula.com/the-best-wordpress-image-optimization-plugins/" target="_blank">read full review</a>)

 = Can I use the same API Key on multiple web sites? =
     Yes, you can.
-    As long as you have available credits you can use a single API Key on as many websites as you wish!
+    As long as you have available credits, you can use a single API Key on as many websites as you wish!

+= What plan is better for me?
+What do you recommend? =
+	Everyone has different needs, but generally, we recommend getting a One-Time plan to optimize your whole Media Library and then get a Monthly plan to optimize your future uploads.
+To learn more, have a look at <a href="https://help.shortpixel.com/article/30-monthly-plans-vs-one-time-plans" target="_blank">this comparison</a>

+= I don't know how many thumbnails do I have, what plan should I take?
+	To know how many thumbnails you have, just install the plugin and go to Media > Bulk ShortPixel.
+The plugin will tell you how many thumbnails you've got.
+Based on this, have a look at <a href="https://shortpixel.com/pricing" target="_blank">our plans</a>

+= Can I upgrade/downgrade easily my plan? =
+	Of course.
+You can upgrade or downgrade your plans in a couple of clicks from your account on shortpixel.com.

 = Can I test/use the plugin for free? =
-    Yes you can.
+    Yes, you can.
     We offer 100 free image optimization credits each month.
 Exceeding the monthly free quota will pause the optimization process till the quota is reset or extended by buying one of our plans.

 = Can I optimize images that aren't in Media Library? =
     Absolutely.
     You can actually optimize any image you have on your site regardless of its place.
 You just need to add - in the Advanced section of the ShortPixel Settings - the folders where the images you want to optimize are located and ShortPixel will work its magic and do the rest.

-= Can I optimize both past and new images? =
+= Can I optimize images that are both past and new? =
     Sure!
-    You can optimize all your past/current images using our "Bulk ShortPixel" page in your Media with a single click.
+    You can optimize all your past/current images and photos using our "Bulk ShortPixel" page in your Media with a single click.

 = A credit = an optimized image? =
     Yes, that is correct.
     But please note that usually an image in Media Library has 3, 5 or more associated thumbs.
 Each optimized thumb requires a credit.
-In the rare cases when ShortPixel does not optimize the image (lossy) with at least 5%, the credit will not be consumed, though.
+In the rare cases when ShortPixel does not optimise the image (lossy) with at least 5%, the credit will not be consumed, though.

 = Can I restore my images?
 What happens with the originals? =
     If you choose the "Image backup" option in Settings/ShortPixel then the original version of any optimized image or PDF will be saved in the backup folder.
     The original image is needed if you want to restore an image or if you want to convert an image from lossy/glossy to lossless or viceversa.

 = What types of formats can be optimized? =
-    ShortPixel optimizes JPEG, PNG, GIF and PDF type of files.
+    ShortPixel optimises JPEG (JPG, JPEG, JPEG 2000, JPEG XR), PNG, GIF (animated and still) and PDF type of files.

 = Do you have one-time plans? =
     Yes we do.